Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Drouin Farm

-Visit this rustic rural attraction, run by the Francophone Pierre family, to take part in fun farm activities.
-There’s something for the whole family: horse-drawn cart rides, tobogganing and sledding hills, an amusement park and a fully operational sugar shack during maple syrup season (mid-March to mid- or late April) and apple and pumpkin festivals in the fall.
+Visit this rustic rural attraction, run by the Francophone Pierre family, and take part in fun farm activities.
+Something for everyone: horse-drawn cart rides, tobogganing and sledding hills, an amusement park and a fully operational sugar shack during maple syrup season (mid-March to mid- or late April) and apple and pumpkin festivals in the fall.

 Regather your strength after a day of outdoor fun with a self-serve maple inspired pancakes meal, including maple taffy, and let your little ones enjoy tubing, bouncy castles and a playground.